-Last week, Georgia's Department of Early Care and Learning, released a report on the impact of two professional development programs, Making the Most of Classroom Interactions (MMCI) and MyTeachingPartner (MTP), in pre-K classrooms across their state.
+Georgia's Department of Early Care and Learning (DECAL) has released a report on the impact of two professional development, CLASS®-based coaching programs, Making the Most of Classroom Interactions (MMCI) and MyTeachingPartner (MTP), in pre-K classrooms across the state.

 Things to Know About the Three-Year Georgia Study of MMCI and MTP